shaniranasinghe/shaniranasinghe/README.md

 ## Who am I?

-I'm a tech enthusiast who would like to explore new technologies, not

-## My status
+I am a technology enthusiast who likes to explore new technologies not only programming languages ​​but also devices.
+I like to share knowledge with the rest of the world.
+Since I am a full-time software engineer, I also like to share my code so that others can use it.